kareemgrant/DOSE_Refactoring/README.markdown

   end
 ```

-Again, we extract out all of that misplaced logic and place it into its own method with a name that makes the method's purpose obvious.
+Here I did extract out all of that misplaced logic and place it into its own method with a name that makes the method's purpose obvious.

-Back in the create method, I replace the if-else statement with:
+Back in the create method, I can now replace the if-else statement with:

 ```
 no_valid_credit_card_on_file unless current_user.valid_credit_card?
 ```

-With that move, we can now remove the other if-statement, which leaves our create doing the one job it's great at - creating a bid:
+With that move, I'm able to remove the other if-statement, which leaves our create doing the one job it's great at - creating a bid:

 ```
   def create